I am not that woman. It must be someone else who is suffering. I could never withstand it.

 Because the most horrible struggles led to the strongest of friendships.
 There’s no place for that kind of bond in normal life.
 It takes the most extreme situations to create that kind of love and solidarity.

-These are the two standout themes that every story touches on in some way: survival, and the friendships that often saved them.
-It’s pretty emotional, but resoundingly meaningful.
-Their lives and lived experiences are obviously different but hold many similarities thanks to these elements, and in the best of ways they blend together to give an overarching impression of how they’ve parsed meaning from their life’s most terrible moments.
+These are the two themes that every story touches on in some way: survival, and the friendships that often saved them.
+It’s emotional, but resoundingly meaningful.
+Their lives and lived experiences are obviously different but hold many similarities thanks to these elements, and in the best of ways they blend together to give an overarching impression of how they’ve parsed meaning from their lives’ most terrible moments.

-There’s more from the author herself here than in a most oral histories, like what we see in Svetlana Alexievich‘s on Soviet topics, where the author’s presence is only felt through the questions she’s asked.
+There’s more from the author herself here than in most oral histories, like what we see in Svetlana Alexievich‘s on Soviet topics, where the author’s presence is only felt through the questions she’s asked.
 Zgustova tells stories peripheral to the women’s narratives, and her observational writing opens their oral histories, providing context beginning with where she meets them.
 Her descriptions of their apartments, the food they serve her, the books in their living rooms and their partners in other rooms enhance their stories and underscore the aspect that each woman is subtly or overtly stressing: this is always about the life you build after you somehow survive unthinkable horrors.
 It’s about proving that that’s even possible.

 Many reflect on Communism and what it was supposed to do versus how it played out in reality; not the promised “sea of goodness” spreading over the land but something much darker, sinister, secretive.
 Their individual stories highlight the insanity of some of the regime’s assumptions, like accusing one woman of having an affinity for the West before her birth because her grandmother hailed from abroad.
 Another had a relationship with an American marine stationed in the Soviet Union in the final year of the Second World War.
 She landed in the Gulag, pregnant, as punishment for the relationship after he was gone.
 He never knew although he’d tried to find her.